AbhinavGoudBingi/Text-and-Emotion-from-Speech/README.md

 ## CS-753 Project Abstract
 ### Title : speech to sign-language(with emotions) for the hearing-impaired

 This repository contains code for the project done as part of the course CS 753 - Automatic Speech Recognition under prof. Preethi Jyothi in the Spring 2019-20 Semester at IIT Bombay.
+Our team for this project was Abhinav Goud Bingi(180050002), Soham Naha(193079003) and Mohit Agarwala(19307R004).

 1. Project Abstract